 Bring everything down from the loft and see what needs replacing.
 Check those fairy lights and decide what extra decorations you may need.

 Now is a good time to start posting to make sure friends and family abroad get their cards in good time.
 The Post Office has all the deadlines on their website so have a look at www.royalmail.com/greetings.

 If you’re making your own, 20 November is traditionally the last day to do it!

 Bag a bargain or two

-This year, Black Friday falls on 25 November 2016 and Cyber Monday on 28 November 2016.
+Make the most of Black Friday and Cyber Monday.
 Do your research beforehand and stick to your shopping list!

 - 3 WEEKS TO GO (From 1 December)